-The body is prepared by washing and wrapping in a white shroud.
-A ring with the inscription “I came forth from God, and return unto Him, detached from all save Him, holding fast to His Name, the Merciful, the Compassionate” should be worn.
+The body is prepared by careful washing and wrapping in a white shroud.
+A burial ring with the inscription “I came forth from God, and return unto Him, detached from all save Him, holding fast to His Name, the Merciful, the Compassionate” is placed on the forefinger.
 The body is then placed in a coffin for interment.
-Traditional practices require that the body be buried within one hour’s travel time from the place of death.
+Traditional practices require that the body is buried within one hour’s travel time from the place of death.
 It is felt that this discourages people from becoming attached to any particular geographic site.
 There is some flexibility in calculating where the limit is, but the important thing to keep in mind is that the spirit of the faith’s teachings is that you should be buried near the place of death.

 Baha’i funeral services are normally held within two or three days after the death.
 Guests may dress according to personal preference and local custom.
 The family arranges for the officiate to read the prayers.
 One key requirement for a Baha’i funeral is reading of the Prayer for the Dead.

 Baha’i funeral customs do not discourage non-believers from attending or being present when the Prayer for the Dead is read.
 If you are non-Baha’i attending a Baha’i funeral, please keep in mind that this is a sacred tradition and be appropriately respectful during the reading.

 Funeral practices vary between congregations.
 Ceremonies may also reflect customs and traditions specific to a geographic location or community.
 To verify the practices of a particular congregation, consult with a spiritual advisor.

 |Length of Service:||Depends.|

 |Dress Code?
 (Men/Women)||According to local customs.|